-- 2011-Q2 Stock-based compensation of \$364,000 following the grant of options.
-Installation fees in the new office.
-Acquisition of fixed assets. - 2011-Q1 Professional fees relative to the audit, preparation before the initial public offering (new board of directors, opening of the charter, acquisition of mining properties, etc.)
+- 2011-Q3 Financial resources for the promotion of the Company and expenses related to the annual meeting. - 2011-Q2 Stock-based compensation of \$364,000 following the grant of options.
+Installation costs in the new office and acquisition of fixed assets. - 2011-Q1 Professional fees relative to the audit, preparation before the initial public offering (new board of directors, opening of the charter, acquisition of mining properties, etc.)